 Krebs cycle is also known as CITRIC ACID CYCLE or Tricarboxylic acid cycle (TCA).

-It is a series of steps in which acetyl units are broken down with the release of energy-rich molecule ATP and water and carbon dioxide as a by-product is called Krebs cycle or citric acid cycle or Tricarboxylic acid cycle.
+It is a series of steps in which acetyl units are broken down with the release of energy-rich molecules ATP and water and carbon dioxide as a by-product.

 Why it (Krebs cycle) is called a cycle?